-Filesystems with MS-DOS or Windows origin (i.e.: vfat, ntfs, smbfs, cifs, iso9660, udf) need the "iocharset" mount option in order for non-ASCII characters in file names to be interpreted properly.
-The value of this option should be the same as the character set of your locale, adjusted in such a way that the kernel understands it.
-This works if the relevant character set definition (found under File systems -> Native Language Support) has been compiled into the kernel or built as a module.
+Filesystems with MS-DOS or Windows origin (i.e. vfat, ntfs, smbfs, cifs, iso9660, udf) need a special option, utf8, in order for non-ASCII characters in file names to be interpreted properly.
+For non-UTF-8 locales, the value of iocharset should be set to be the same as the character set of the locale, adjusted in such a way that the kernel understands it.
+This works if the relevant character set definition (found under File systems -> Native Language Support when configuring the kernel) has been compiled into the kernel or built as a module.
+However, if the character set of the locale is UTF-8, the corresponding option iocharset=utf8 would make the file system case sensitive.
+To fix this, use the special option utf8 instead of iocharset=utf8, for UTF-8 locales.
 The "codepage" option is also needed for vfat and smbfs filesystems.
 It should be set to the codepage number used under MS-DOS in your country.
-E.g., in order to mount USB flash drives, a ru_RU.KOI8-R user would need the following in the options portion of its mount line in /etc/fstab:
+For example, in order to mount USB flash drives, a ru_RU.KOI8-R user would need the following in the options portion of its mount line in /etc/fstab:

-noauto,user,quiet,showexec,iocharset=koi8r,codepage=866
+'''

+noauto,user,quiet,showexec,codepage=866,iocharset=koi8r

+'''